 Complaints or concerns that a policy or procedure has been incorrectly or unfairly applied can often be resolved through an initial conversation with the staff, faculty member or department where the issue originated and his/her supervisor if necessary.
 DePaul has established a number of policies and procedures for responding to particular types of concerns.
 Contact information for these policies and procedures can be found in the bottom section of this page:

-- Concerns about grades are addressed through the University's Grade Challenge policy.
-Detailed information is available in the Academic Handbook section of the University Catalog. - Concerns about academic integrity are addressed through the Academic Integrity policy and process.
+Concerns about grades are addressed through the University's Grade Challenge policy.
+Detailed information is available in the Academic Handbook section of the University Catalog.

+- Concerns about academic integrity are addressed through the Academic Integrity policy and process.
 Detailed information is available on the Academic Integrity website. - Concerns related to student conduct are addressed through the Code of Student Responsibility, and the Student Conduct Process.
 Detailed information is available in the Academic Handbook section of the University Catalog. - Concerns about discrimination or harassment on the basis of a variety of protected characteristics are addressed by the Office of Institutional Diversity and Equity through the Anti-Discrimination and Anti-Harassment Policy and Procedures - Concerns based on sexual violence, sexual harassment, or other sex discrimination (Title IX) are addressed through the DePaul's Title IX Coordinator located in the Office of Institutional Diversity.
 Detailed information is available on the Office of Public Safety website or in the Code of Student Responsibility section of the University Catalog. - Concerns about the confidentiality of education records (FERPA-Family Educational Rights and Privacy Act), are addressed through the Office of the University Registrar.

 Concerns about academic issues relating to faculty or staff can often be resolved through an initial conversation with the faculty, staff member or student employee involved in the situation.
-Students with academic complaints or concerns should first address the issue with the faculty or staff member.
+Therefore, students with academic complaints or concerns should address the issue following the steps indicated below:

+- 1. The issue should first be discussed with the faculty or staff member. - 2.
 If this does not resolve the issue the student should then discuss the issue with the department chairperson or program director for faculty issues or the individual's supervisor for staff.
-If the issue is still not resolved, the student should then discuss the matter with the Office of the Dean of the faculty member's college for faculty issues or the department supervisor for staff issues.
+If you are unsure of the appropriate college contact, please see below for a directory of College and College Dean's Offices. - 3.
+If the issue is still not resolved, the student should then discuss the matter with the Office of the Dean of the faculty member's college for faculty issues or the department supervisor for staff issues. - 4.
 If the issue is still not resolved, the student may discuss the issue with the Office of the Provost.